John H. Batten Airport

 John H. Batten Airport (IATA: RAC, ICAO: KRAC, FAA LID: RAC), also known as Batten International Airport, is a public use airport located 2 mi northwest of the central business district of Racine, a city in Racine County, Wisconsin, United States.
 It is privately owned by the Racine Commercial Airport Corporation.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027, in which it is categorized as an unclassified reliever general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a regional reliever airport facility.

 History

 The airport was founded in 1941 by Carlyle Godske on roughly 160 acre of land purchased from local businessman J.A.
 Horlick.
 For most of its history, the airport was known as Racine-Horlick Field, but on September 5, 1989, the name was changed to John H. Batten Field.
 Batten was one of the airport's early founders and supporters as well as the longtime CEO of Racine's Twin Disc, Inc.

 During World War II (ca 1941-1945), the newly established airport was used as a flight and ground school for the Army.
 Students were housed at Racine College on the south side of Racine.
 Ground school instruction was given at Horlick High School and the actual flight training took place at the airport.
 Today, the airport is used primarily by local aviation enthusiasts and by the corporate jets of large local companies such as S.C.
 Johnson & Son and Twin Disc, Inc.

 On July 30, 2010, plans were announced to have a full-time aviation maintenance firm on the field, planned to have opened on September 1, 2010.